Subleases in Commercial Real Estate: Rights and Responsibilities

 A sublessor cannot legally assign rights to a sublessee that he doesn't already hold under the terms of his own lease or rental arrangement with the landlord.
 For example, the leased space may be in a large complex with certain parking slots awarded to each tenant.
 The sublessor can't grant more parking slots than he has a right to under the terms of his original lease, although he is within his or her rights to give less.

 A sublessor cannot sublet his premises unless he is permitted to do so according to the terms contained in his own lease.
 If the lease is silent with regard to subletting—it doesn't say that subletting is prohibited but it doesn't specifically allow it either—he can approach the landlord for permission and ideally get that permission in writing.
 Otherwise, it's entirely possible that the landlord would have grounds for eviction, particularly if the sublessor has vacated the premises and turned it over entirely to the sublessee.

-The landlord would have an unknown third party in his property.
+In that case, the landlord would have an unknown third party in his property.
 Should he take legal steps to remove the sublessee from the premises, the sublessee might have legal recourse against the sublessor for entering into an insupportable agreement and assigning rights that he had no entitlement to assign.